Gloucestershire Youth Choir (GYC)

 GYC Film Music Course!

 The Gloucestershire Youth Choir will be preparing some fantastic extracts from some of the best vocal film music scores.
-The choir will be working alongside Gloucestershire Youth Orchestra and therefore have the opportunity for some collaborative pieces.
+The choir will be working alongside Gloucestershire Youth Orchestra and therefore have the opportunity for some collaborative pieces this year.
 The pieces that we explore will also help students to gain a better understanding of music which links to set works and wider listening areas of the 'Music for Stage and Screen' modules, which are currently on many GCSE and A Level Music courses.
-We also hope to have an extremely exciting opportunity for the groups in line with this course, which is top secret at the moment but we will update you as soon as we have confirmed arrangements!
-Watch this space!

 Recommendations for membership are usually made by secondary school Heads of Music, singing teachers, choir leaders etc. - contact yours if you're interested and then ask them, and your parents/guardian, to email firstname.lastname@example.org